said-yolcu/grokking_algorithms/README.md

 | **Search** | O(1) | O(n) |
 | **Insert** | O(1) | O(n) |
 | **Delete** | O(1) | O(n) |

+## Breadth-First Search

+In breadth-first search we start by visiting a node.
+We enqueue its neighbor nodes to a visiting queue.
+After we finish visiting this node, we dequeue a node from the queue and repeat the actions above for this node.
+We repeat this process until no node is left in the queue.

+It can be said that breadth-first search divides a graph into levels and it visits nodes level by level.

+Given a graph with V number of vertices (nodes) and E number of edges.
+Running time of breadth-first search is O(V + E).